idgl99/create-your-own-adventure/english/MAZE/passages/diff10.md

-You are in a little maze of twisting passages] all different.
+You are in a little maze of twisting passages, all different.
 [SW](./diff1.md)
 [N](./diff2.md)
 [E](./diff3.md)